fengjijiao/stathub-go/README.md

     https://ip:15944

-Then enter the default password: likexian
+Then enter the default password: fengjijiao

 ### Add a CLIENT (node)